erikeldridge/app-quality-cookbook/testability/spaghetti.md

 ### Writing spaghetti code

-2. Write a function that does the following:
+Write a function that accepts either an email or phone number as an identifier, and returns a user name, as follows:
     * defines three maps:
     	* email --> user id
     	* phone number --> user id